 Plus, it was simple enough that he could handle making it himself–which he loves to have that control!

 As he sliced the bok choy and peeled long strips of carrots, I gave him a quick run down of why bok choy is extremely healthy.
 I really don’t think he cared about that info at all, but in case you do, here it goes 🙂 It is the school teacher coming out in me!

-The verdict?
 We all loved it.
-Tate did mention that he prefers the bok choy raw, but still enjoyed it cooked. as well.
+Tate did mention that he prefers the bok choy raw, but still enjoyed it cooked as well.
 Not surprising, as he prefers to eat most his veggies raw.

 So next time you are out and see bok choy, grab it and get cooking.
 In 15 minutes, you will have a tasty dinner that is good for you and easy to prepare.

 - For the Sauce:

 - 2 cloves of garlic, grated or minced finely

 - 1 pound boneless, skinless chicken breasts, cut into 1 inch chunks

 - 1 head of bok choy, washed and cut into 1 inch strips